FAQs for Spring 2021 Semester

 Yes.
 Courses will be offered with remote instruction as needed, with the exception of some clinical experiences where in-person instruction may be necessary.

 Classroom capacity has been reviewed by an industrial hygienist and by our facilities and teaching technology staff.
 The number of students accommodated in a room with adequate personal distancing varies by its layout.
 Most will hold about half of their normal capacity.
 In practice, few classes with more than 25 students will be held in person, and it is likely that many with less will be offered only in a distance format.

-Facilities & University Operations
+Facilities & University Operations (Spring 2021)